kyma-project/btp-manager/docs/user/tutorials/04-50-create-service-instance-with-custom-secret.md

 # Create a Service Instance with a Custom Secret
 <!--not ready?-->
-To create a service instance, you must use the **btpAccessCredentialsSecret** field in the spec of the service instance.
+To create a service instance, you must use the **btpAccessCredentialsSecret** field in the of the service instance spec.
 In it, you pass the Secret from the `kyma-system` namespace to create your service instance.
 You can use different Secrets for different service instances.

 > [!WARNING]
 > Once you set a Secret name in the service instance, you cannot change it in the future.